NELibraryCarpentry/NELibraryCarpentry.github.io/index.md

 ## What is The Carpentries organization?

 Library Carpentry workshops teach people working in library and information-related roles how to:
-* Cut through the jargon terms and phrases of software development and data science and apply concepts from these fields in library tasks;
+* Cut through the jargon terms and phrases of software development and data science and apply concepts from these fields in library tasks
-* Identify and use best practices in data structures;
+* Identify and use best practices in data structures
-* Learn how to programmatically transform and map data from one form to another;
+* Learn how to programmatically transform and map data from one form to another
-* Work effectively with researchers, IT, and systems colleagues;
+* Work effectively with researchers, IT, and systems colleagues
-* Automate repetitive, error prone tasks.”
+* Automate repetitive, error prone tasks

-We are the New England branch of the Library Carpentries: https://librarycarpentry.org/
+We are the New England branch of the Library Carpentries: https://librarycarpentry.org

-Our parent organization is The Carpentries: https://carpentries.org/
+Our parent organization is The Carpentries: https://carpentries.org

 ## What do we teach?